 Google Maps Service: Transforming lives and businesses all over!

 Google Maps service first launched on February 8, 2005.
-It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our life and transforming industries.
-It has changed the way we ride by providing directions on available transportation method, setting routes and getting traffic information, verbal instructions, finding a location, location sharing and location editing.
+It’s been more than 13 years since we’re using it and it’s been exciting journey to see how it is improving our lives and transforming industries.
+It has changed the way we ride by providing directions on available transportation methods, setting routes, and getting traffic information, verbal instructions, finding a location, location sharing, and location editing.
 For instance, if you want to know where you can catch your next flight, you can find that information about events and reservations using Google Maps service.
 And of course, it contributes to the virtue to local SEO services.

 June 2005, Google launched Google Maps API to enable developers to integrate Google Maps into websites.
 Now, it is excited to launch the next-gen of Google Maps business- comprising streamlined API products and advanced industry solutions to drive innovation.

-Today Google offer solutions tailored for asset tracking companies and real-time ride-sharing.
+Today Google offers solutions tailored for asset tracking companies and real-time ride-sharing.
 You just need to embed the Google Maps navigation experience directly into your app to optimize the customer experience.
 Streamlined products can now create location-based experiences, which is magnificent.

 16 July 2018, a new pricing model for Google Maps API usage

 A new pricing model ‘pay-as-you-go’ has rolled-out for Google Maps Platform APIs from June 11, 2018.
 This new pricing plan gives users more flexibility and better control over the usage of Google Maps APIs.
 Now you can use as little or as much you need.
 In short, you only have to pay for what you have used.

 Google has provided an extra month of lead time and the new pricing model will go into effect from 16 July 2018.